Continuous Symmetry Breaking in a Two-dimensional Rydberg Array: Methods

 We now investigate the ground state phase diagram in the presence of the externally applied light-shift $\delta$, described by $H_{\rm Z}$ (Eq.\,\ref{eq:Hz}).
 This perturbation preserves the $U(1)$ symmetry of $H_{\rm XY}$, as well as the anti-unitary time-reversal symmetry.
 On the other hand, $H_{\rm Z}$ breaks the Ising symmetry $\sigma^z_i \to -\sigma^z_i$, and reduces the spatial rotation and translation symmetries.
 For sufficiently large $\delta$, the lowest energy state of $H_{\rm XY}+H_{\rm Z}$ has $M^z\ne 0$, but such states are dynamically decoupled from the $S^z=0$ sector in which the adiabatic preparation protocol takes place.
 Henceforth, we always consider the ground states within the $S^z=0$ sector, as these are the ones most relevant to the experiment.

 Because the perturbation $H_{\rm Z}$ is $U(1)$ symmetric, the XY LRO phase of $H_{\rm XY}$ may be stable to a sufficiently small staggered field.
 Microscopically, the dominant effect of a small $\delta$ should be to slightly cant the spins towards the $z$-axis.
 This will in turn modify the spin stiffness and the spin wave velocity, but not destroy the underlying order.
 By contrast, when $\delta$ is very large, the ground state must be a gapped, trivial paramagnet, in which $\langle \sigma^x \sigma^x\rangle$ correlations decay to zero at long distances~\cite{hastingsSpectralGapExponential2006}.
 Between these two limits, we expect a quantum phase transition (QPT) at some critical value, $\delta_c$, of the applied field.
 In a companion paper \cite{QuantumPhaseDiagramInPreparation}, we investigate this QPT in detail, finding that, in the thermodynamic limit, it is likely a continuous, second-order transition.
 For $H_{\rm nn} +H_{\rm Z}$, the transition is in the 3D XY universality class.
+For the $1/r^3$ models, the standard theory expectation is that the AFM QPT is in the same universality class as the short-range model (i.e. 3D XY), while the FM QPT is in a different universality class with mean-field-like critical exponents~\cite{Defenu2021}.

 Here, we focus our attention on the $6 \times 7$ and $10 \times 10$ arrays studied in the experiment.
 We calculate the $S^z=0$ ground state of $H_{\rm XY} + H_{\rm Z}$ at various light-shifts $\delta$ using DMRG.
 At these system sizes, the sharp QPT expected in the thermodynamic limit is smoothed to a broad crossover between the XY-ordered phase for small $\delta$, and a trivial paramagnet for large $\delta$.
 Three features of this crossover are shown in Fig. \ref{fig:ground_dmrg}d-f.